 In the previous section, we have already discussed the ability of the ILC to discover new particles in models with stable neutral particles separated from heavier partners by small mass gaps.
-This is a general issue, but it has taken on more importance in view of the recent result of the Muon g-2 experiment, which gives a deviation of 4.2 σ between the measured result and the theoretical consensus value [613].
+This is a general issue, but it has taken on more importance in view of the recent result of the Muon g-2 experiment, which gives a deviation of 4.2 σ between the measured result and the theoretical consensus value [624].

 There are various more ad hoc models that can explain the muon g-2 deviation, but it is relevant that the anomaly can be explained within the Minimal Supersymmetric Standard Model (MSSM).
-This has been studied in [614] and the series of papers [508, 615, 616, 617].
+This has been studied in [625], in the series of papers [514, 626, 627, 628], and in [629, 630].
 It is shown that there are MSSM parameter sets that can provide this explanation consistently with LHC SUSY searches by making use of the region of small mass gaps within the chargino-neutralino sector.
-The points found by this analysis are consistent with the observed cosmic dark matter abundance [618] 6770 and constraints from dark matter direct detection experiments [619, 620, 621].
+The points found by this analysis are consistent with the observed cosmic dark matter abundance [631] and constraints from dark matter direct detection experiments [632, 633, 634].

-There are five different scenarios, all characterized by a mass region for the lightest SUSY particle M{LSP} and the mass gap to its heavier partner ΔM .
+There are five different scenarios, all characterized by a mass region for the lightest SUSY 6 particle M{LSP} and the mass gap to its heavier partner ΔM .
 In the first two scenarios, this SUSY sector can supplies only a fraction of the total dark matter density.
 In all of the scenarios, the requirement to explain the g-2 result leads to an upper bound on M{LSP} .